 Legally, a sole proprietorship is inseparable from its owner -- the business and the owner are one and the same.
 This means the owner of the business reports business income and losses on his or her personal tax return and is personally liable for any business-related obligations, such as debts or court judgments.

 Similarly, a partnership is simply a business owned by two or more people that hasn't filed papers to become a corporation or a limited liability company (LLC).
 You don't have to file any paperwork to form a partnership -- the arrangement begins as soon as you start a business with another person.
-As in a sole proprietorship, the partnership's owners pay taxes on their shares of the business income on their personal tax returns and they are each personally liable for the entire amount of any business debts and claims.
+As in a sole proprietorship, the partnership's owners pay taxes on their share of the business income on their personal tax returns and they are each personally liable for the entire amount of any business debts and claims.
+Both sole proprietors and partners in a partnership may qualify for the 20% pass-through tax deduction established by the Tax Cuts and Jobs Act (TCJA).
+See The 20% Pass-Through Tax Deduction for Business Owners for more information.

 Limited partnerships are costly and complicated to set up and run, and are not recommended for the average small business owner.
 Limited partnerships are usually created by one person or company (the "general partner"), who will solicit investments from others (the "limited partners").